-- 11.10.1 Prescribing minimum standards for residential development which: - (a) are consistent with higher density living; - (b) protect amenity values for occupiers; - (c) integrate development with the adjacent and wider neighbourhood; - (d) provide for a range of current and future residential needs. - 11.10.2 Protect residential amenity by controlling the character, scale, and intensity of non-residential activities.
+- 11.13.1 Provide for different maximum building heights in areas of the Central City Residential Zone with some areas requiring a reduced height compatible with the existing predominant character. - 11.13.2 Prescribing minimum standards for residential development which: - (a) are consistent with higher density living; - (b) protect amenity values for residents; - (c) integrate development with the adjacent and wider neighbourhood; - (d) provide for a range of current and future residential needs. - 11.13.3 Protect residential amenity by controlling the character, scale, and intensity of non-residential activities.